 The huge and towering trees of Sequoia National Park are impressive at any time of the year, but the shade they provide is perfect on a hot summer’s day.
 This is a fun place to visit on summer vacation to get a dose of nature, get the kids away from their screens, and get some great exercise in the outdoors.
 Although national parks all across the country get crowded during the summer, this one is considerably more chill than Yosemite if you’re looking to minimize crowds and traffic.

 Located in northeastern California, Lassen Volcanic National Park is a unique summer destination that’s filled with volcanoes, hiking trails, and fascinating geothermal areas.
-The park is near the town of Redding and is often one of the most relaxing parks to visit with manageable crowds.
+One of the lesser-known national parks, this spot is near the town of Redding and is often one of the most relaxing parks to visit with manageable crowds.
 It sits at a high elevation, which means that snow doesn’t melt until the middle of summer during some years and that the temperatures remain pleasant even with much of the rest of the state is boiling hot.
 A popular attraction is the Bumpass Hell Trail, which is three miles in length and passes by hydrothermal areas.
 You can camp at the Manzanita Lake campground in an RV, tent, or cabin.

 Even on days in the middle of summer, San Francisco often stays cool and comfortable for travel.
 In fact, you should definitely pack a pair of jeans and a sweater even if you’re planning a trip for July!
 There are also so many fun things to do in San Francisco in the summer, including festivals, parades, outdoor concerts and markets, and there’s even budget-friendly activities too.
 The city has a great 4th of July celebration, Giants baseball games, the Outside Lands Music Festival in Golden Gate Park, the epic Pride Parade and Festival, and the San Francisco Marathon in July.